istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

-Since there is no specific route rule defined for the "reviews" service, default round-robin routing behavior will apply, which will persumably call "v1" instances on occasion, maybe even always if "v1" is the only running version.
+Since there is no specific route rule defined for the "reviews" service, default round-robin routing behavior will apply, which will presumably call "v1" instances on occasion, maybe even always if "v1" is the only running version.
 Nevertheless, the above policy will never be invoked since the default routing is done at a lower level.
 The rule evaluation engine will be unaware of the final destination and therefore